osu-cs340-ecampus/nodejs-starter-app/Step 8 - Dynamically Updating Data/README.md

     let homeworldValue = inputHomeworld.value;

     // currently the database table for bsg_people does not allow updating values to NULL
-    // so we must abort if being bassed NULL for homeworld
+    // so we must abort if being passed NULL for homeworld

     if (isNaN(homeworldValue))
     {